efflore/ui-element/README.md

 As of version 0.5.0 we include some additional scripts to complement `UIElement`.

-**Caution**: These scripts (besides Cause & Effect) are not well tested and are considered work-in-progress.
+⚠️ **Caution**: These scripts (besides Cause & Effect) are not well tested and are considered work-in-progress.
 Its API and implementation details might change at any time.
 We deliberatly don't provide them as installable packages yet, rather as a source of inspiration for you.
 Feel free to copy and adapt to your needs, at your own risk.

 ### Cause & Effect

 Cause & Effect is the core reactivity engine of `UIElement`.
+You may also use it stand-alone, indepenent of `UIElement`.

 It consists of three functions:

 - `cause()` creates an object with `.get()` and `.set()` methods, duck-typing `Signal.State` objects
 - `derive()` creates an object with a `.get()` method, duck-typing `Signal.Computed` objects